 WELCOME, FRATERNITY & SORORITY MEMBERS!

 This manual has been designed to serve as a resource guide for officers, members and advisors of Recognized Fraternities & Sororities at Florida Gulf Coast University.
 The Office of Fraternity and Sorority Life is within Campus Life in the Division of Student Success & Enrollment Management.
 All students are encouraged to make their time at Florida Gulf Coast University (FGCU) a unique and enriching experience.
 Fraternities & Sororities contribute to an effective learning environment by preparing students to live in an ever growing, multi-cultural society and global community.
-Fraternities & Sororities serve as a medium supporting academic discourse, personal growth, leadership development, intercultural understanding, community service, and lasting friendships.
+Fraternities & Sororities serve as a medium supporting academic excellence, personal growth, leadership development, intercultural understanding, community service, and lasting friendships.

 The Office of Fraternity and Sorority Life is a resource for fraternities and sororities to use in order to have the most fulfilling co-curricular experience at FGCU.
-The Office of Fraternity and Sorority Life (OFSL) is located within the Office of Student Involvement in the Cohen Center, Room 258A.
-In addition to providing resources such as this manual, we offer numerous opportunities to develop the leadership skills of all members in order to make YOUR organization the best it can be!
+The Office of Fraternity and Sorority Life (OFSL) is located within the Department of Campus LIfe in the Cohen Center Second Floor., In addition to providing resources such as this manual, we offer numerous opportunities to develop the leadership skills of all members in order to make YOUR organization the best it can be!

 TABLE OF CONTENTS